Recipe for Pav Bhaji with freshly baked Ladi Pav

 Germany can easily be called the bread capital of the world.
 Germans love their bread.
 The supermarkets offer many varieties of bread, and the early morning queue of loyal customers in front of bakeries is a common sight in Germany.
-Although many non-german breads like Indian naan, Turkish flatbread, Indian Chapati, etc., have found a place on German supermarket shelves, a very popular bread in India- the Pav is yet to reach there.
-Indian street foods, especially those originating from Mumbai and Pune, use Pav extensively in Pav Bhaji, Vada pav, Dabeli, Misal Pav, etc. Brioche Buns, Turkish flatbreads, or plain white sandwich bread can be a replacement for Pav, but what would be better than getting the real pav itself.
-Recently, as I was researching different flours in german supermarkets, I understood which flour has to be used for which baked products.
-That is when I decided to give the Pav a try in my kitchen, and to my luck, it turned out absolutely soft and pillowy, just like the pav we get in India.
+Although many non-German breads like Indian naan, Turkish flatbread, Indian Chapati, etc., have found a place on German supermarket shelves, a very popular bread in India- the Pav is yet to reach there.
+Indian street foods, especially those originating from Mumbai and Pune, use Pav extensively in Pav Bhaji, Vada pav, Dabeli, Misal Pav, etc. Brioche Buns, Turkish flatbreads, or plain white sandwich bread can replace Pav, but what would be better than getting the real pav itself?
+While researching different flour in German supermarkets, I recently understood which flour has to be used for which baked products.
+That is when I decided to try making Pav in my kitchen, and to my luck, it turned out absolutely soft and pillowy, just like the pav we get in India.
 So, here goes my Ladi Pav recipe.

 - All-purpose flour (Typ 450): 750 gm

 - Lukewarm milk: 150 ml and a little extra for brushing on the buns

 - Unsalted butter: 2 tablespoons

 - Sugar: 7 gm

 - Water: for kneading

 Method for making Ladi Pav:

 - Start with blooming the yeast.
 In a cup, mix lukewarm milk with sugar and yeast and let it bloom.
 You will see bubbles after 2-3 minutes.